allan-bonadio/squishy_electron_4/articles/definitionOfUnits.md

 That sounds like the whole electron, but really the electron is broken up into 16 or 128 cells or whatever N is.
 That's why we say eV𝜓, where 𝜓 is in millipsis per cell.

 Actually, the only reason for e is to multiply it by a voltage, so it's more like eV is the quantity we're concerned with.
-Which seems to be about .005, with the settings I have now, at voltage=5V, voltageFactor=-0.1 (?!?!?) and inverseℏ at .0095 (which won't change).
+Which seems to be about .005, with the settings I have now, at voltage=5V, voltageFactor=-0.1 (?!?!?) and inverse ℏ at .0095 (which won't change).
 That is, .005 is effective as a voltage at altering the wave progression over time.  (wrong i think)

 For a point, if the U𝜓 / | 𝜓 | is (?) about -0.005
 that is for U ≈ volts * voltageFactor * hamiltW->im * inverseℏ